csmith/KtIrc/README.md

 ## Known issues / FAQ

-### `java.lang.IllegalStateException: Check failed` when connecting to some servers

-This happens when the IRC server requests an optional client certificate (for use in SASL EXTERNAL auth, usually).
-At present there is no support for client certificates in the networking library used by KtIrc.
-This is fixed in the [upstream library](https://github.com/ktorio/ktor/issues/641) and will be included as soon as snapshot builds are available.
-There is no workaround other than using an insecure connection.

 ### KtIrc connects over IPv4 even when host has IPv6

 This is an issue with the Java standard library.
 You can change its behaviour by